gottenw/vascoverso/docs/INSTRUCOES-EDITOR.md

-# 📝 Guia do Editor de Notícias - VascoVerso
+# 📝 Guia do Editor de Notícias - Vascoverso

 ## 🎯 Visão Geral